 Either way, the park has several direction points that will guide you through, EXIT BEFORE SUNSET.
 The place gets dark and there are barely any lights around and it’s pretty big so if your phone dies out, good luck.
 If you’re curious on our route here it is.

 6. Gutmanala ( Gutmanis Cave )

-You can see inscriptions on the caves from a distance, unfortunately some people misuse it.
+You can see inscriptions on the caves from a distance, unfortunately, some people misuse it.
 It’s small, but was my first time seeing a cave with writings (that were either historic or new).
-Apparently the highest cave in the Baltics and the oldest tourist attraction.
-You don’t need more than a 10-15 minutes here, it won’t be crowded.
-There were just a few visitors when were there.
+Apparently, it is the highest cave in the Baltics and the oldest tourist attraction.
+You don’t need more than 10-15 minutes here, it won’t be crowded.
+There were just a few visitors when we were there.

 7. Sigulda Medieval Castle (Castle of the livonian order)

 Wouldn’t recommend spending too much time here, but since it’s near by the center do give it a visit, it is open from 9 am to 5 pm.
 The next one is also a castle.